-In the year of 1973, The Cockcroft and Gault formula (CG) was developed.
+The Cockcroft and Gault formula (CG) was developed in 1973.
 It was developed from data sampling using 249 men with CCr of creatinine clearance from around 30 to 130 mL/m2.
-For body surface area, it is not adjusted.
-Calculations derived out of this tool are not used as it does not produce exact and correct amount of creatinine clearance from liver.
-Medical practitioner and doctors exactly knows how to estimate the scores using this calculator.
+Calculations derived from this tool are estimates of creatinine clearance from the liver.
+Medical practitioners know how to estimate creatinine clearance using this tool (1), (2).

-This formula used for producing results in the CrCl calculator is not recommended for use fore real time diagnosis as it has not been expressed as per the standardized creatinine values.
-Still, it is provided in various websites for only research purposes.
+This formula used for producing results in the CrCl calculator is not recommended for use for real-time diagnosis as it has not been expressed as per the standardized creatinine values.
+Still, it is provided on various websites for research purposes only.
 It is not for the purposes of drug dosing calculation or for GFR estimation.
-The most effective way of determining drug dosage is by the use of CKD-EPI Creatinine Equation which is also called MDRD Study and was carried on in the year 2009.
-These studies showcased much precise and accurate results compared to the Cockcroft and Gault formula (CG).
+The most effective ways of determining drug dosage is by the use of the CKD-EPI Creatinine Equation and the MDRD Study Equation.
+These equations showcased much more precise and accurate results compared to the Cockcroft and Gault formula (CG) (1), (3).

 Assumptions: For using the Adult Creatinine Clearance (CrCl) Calculator the following conditions are pre-requisite:

 The patient is > 18 years of age

 To be considered: The renal function is stable which means acute renal failure is excluded